FherStk/AutoCheck/docs/tutorials/teacher.md

 SCRIPT_NAME | text | The current script name.
 SCRIPT_CAPTION | text | The current script caption.
 BATCH_CAPTION | text | The current script batch caption (only on batch mode).
+APP_FOLDER_NAME | text | The root app execution folder (just the folder name).
-APP_FOLDER | text | The root app execution folder.
+APP_FOLDER_PATH | text | The root app execution folder (the entire path).
+LOG_FOLDER_NAME | text | The current log folder (just the folder name).
+LOG_FOLDER_PATH | text | The current log folder (the entire path).
+LOG_FILE_NAME | text | The current log file (the file name).
+LOG_FILE_PATH | text | The current log file (the entire path).
+EXECUTION_FOLDER_NAME | text | The current script execution folder (just the folder name).
+EXECUTION_FOLDER_PATH | text | The current script execution folder (the entire path).
-EXECUTION_FOLDER | text | The current script execution folder.
+CURRENT_FOLDER_NAME | text | The current script folder (just the folder name); can change during the execution for batch-typed scripts with the folder used to extract, restore a database, etc.
-CURRENT_FOLDER | text | The current script folder for single-typed scripts (the same as `folder`); can change during the execution for batch-typed scripts with the folder used to extract, restore a database, etc.
+CURRENT_FOLDER_PATH | text | The current script folder (the entire path); can change during the execution for batch-typed scripts with the folder used to extract, restore a database, etc.
+CURRENT_FILE_NAME | text | The current script file (just the file name); can change during the execution for batch-typed scripts with the file used to extract, restore a database, etc.
-CURRENT_FILE | text | The current script file for single-typed scripts; can change during the execution for batch-typed scripts with the file used to extract, restore a database, etc.
+CURRENT_FILE_PATH | text | The current script file (the entire path); can change during the execution for batch-typed scripts with the file used to extract, restore a database, etc.
 CURRENT_QUESTION | decimal | The current question (and subquestion) number (1, 2, 2.1, etc.)
 CURRENT_SCORE | decimal | The current question (and subquestion) score.
 CURRENT_HOST | text | The IP value for the current execution (the same as `ip`); can change during the execution for batch-typed scripts.
-CURRENT_TARGET | text | The host or folder where the script is running on batch mode (`$CURRENT_HOST` or `$CURRENT_FOLDER`) MAX_SCORE | decimal | The maximum score available.
+MAX_SCORE | decimal | The maximum score available.
 TOTAL_SCORE | decimal | The computed total score, it will be updated for each question close.
 RESULT | text | Last run command result.
-LOG_FOLDER | text | The current log folder.
-LOG_NAME | text | The current log name.
 NOW | datetime | The current datetime.

 #### Custom example vars: